openvinotoolkit/openvino/docs/dev/dev_doc_guide.md

 ## Tutorials

-Section contains a list of component tutorials.
+The section contains a list of component tutorials.
 Example:
  * [How to support new operation](./docs/operation_support.md)
  * [How to implement new feature](./docs/new_feature.md)